 Spokane was selected by the UUA to host the annual General Assembly in 2019.
 The dates for the 2019 General Assembly are June 19th through June 23rd.
 More information will be communicated in the next 18 months.
 There are many ways to be involved, if you have any questions please contact Stephanie Samson at firstname.lastname@example.org.

-The nuns from the Tibetan Buddhist Sravasti Abbey outside Newport have finished their three month silent retreat and will be teaching in our chapel each Monday from 6:30 p.m.-8:00 p.m. starting on April 2nd.
+The nuns from the Tibetan Buddhist Sravasti Abbey outside Newport are teaching in our chapel each Monday from 6:30 p.m.-8:00 p.m.
 Beginners and drop-ins are always welcome!
 The classes include two meditation sessions, homework, discussion/questions, and reflection on the book Working with Anger, written by the Sravasti Abbess — though it is not necessary to have the book or to have read it.
 Contact Susan Virnig, firstname.lastname@example.org for more information.

 Programs and Activities